 What Features to Compare

 The first thing to do before buying a water sensor is to decide where and in what conditions it will be applied and only then choose the model.
 We can separate sensors by the area they cover and their features.
 Thereby, there are models that detect liquid on a certain point and those that work in a wide area.
 Also, they can be either passive or active.
 The difference between the two is that a passive detector reveals the leak and informs you about it with a sound signal or via your smartphone.
-The active one, on the opposite, not only detects the flow, it can also control the equipment it is connected to.
-For example, it can turn off the power of a washing machine or a water-heating tank in case they flow.
+The active one, on the opposite, not only detects the flow but it can also control the equipment it is connected to.
+For example, it can turn off the power of a washing machine or a water-heating tank in case of leakage.

 Ease of use

-Consider the source of power supply.
+Consider the source of the power supply.
 Water sensors can work either from an outlet or run on batteries.
 Thus, if you don't have a suitable place to position a sensor with an outlet nearby, your choice should be a rechargeable sensor.
 If you've got enough outlets on the walls, we'd recommend you to opt for corded water sensors that provide non-stop run time without requiring batteries replacement.

 Q: How many water sensors should I use?

 A: It depends on how many and how big the areas you'd like to protect.
 Most often, water leak sensors are placed near or under washing machines, dish washers, water heaters, sinks, toilets, and other places where there is a risk of a water leak.
 If the area you want to monitor is quite wide, you can install a leak detector with a sensor cable, it covers a more extensive area.
 Some manufacturer offer sets of sensors, containing 2, 5 and 8 units for multiple locations.